Make Doctor Visits Less Scary

 Whatever steps you may take to alleviate the fears of your child, there is no guarantee that such steps will work.

 “My son got rattled the first time we took him for a vaccination.
 He remembered it on the subsequent visits too.
 The moment we’d enter the clinic, he would burst into tears.
 We tried calming him down and preparing him for future visits.
 It didn’t work much.
-We stopped trying too hard and soon realised he started sorting the issue on his own.
-He’s not that scared these days.
+We stopped trying too hard and soon realised he has learnt to deal with the issue on his own.
+He’s not so scared these days.
 Maybe we are more scared than him,” says Murali, an IT professional from Chennai.

 Children receive and perceive training and education in their own unique ways.
 Don’t expect a miracle.
 Be patient.
 With time, who knows, it just might get easier!